th0m4s/platform_manager/README.md

 ## Requirements

-This project requires a Unix-based operating system (Windows and MacOS are not supported) running NodeJS `v15.0.0` or above.
+This project requires a Unix-based operating system (Windows and MacOS are not supported) running NodeJS `v15.0.0` or above and Yarn.

 The only officially support platform is Ubuntu, but any other should work including Debian.